Rules and Regulations

 Vote Kick

-A player may be removed from a team by a 7/10 anonymous vote of the other players on the team.
-These anonymous votes must be sent directly to the tournament administrator.
+A player may be removed from a team by a 4/5 vote of the other players on the team.
+These votes must be sent directly to the tournament administrator.
 A replacement player for the removed player must be approved by a tournament organizer or moderator.
 Replacement players are subject to the rules set forth in the “replacement player” section 3.3.

 General Behavior